YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 Autumn Weather

-• Autumn begins the transition from summer to winter resulting in warm dry days and cool crisp nights.
+• Autumn begins the transition from summer to winter, resulting in warm, dry days and cool, crisp nights.

-• In autumn, visitors should plan for summer and winter, with highs from the 40’s-50’s (5-15°C) in later fall to 60’s and low 70’s (20-25°C) in early fall.
-‘Lows’ will typically dip below freezing.
+• In autumn, visitors should plan for summer and winter, with highs from the 40’s-50’s (5-15°C) in late fall to the 60s and

 Winter Weather

 • Most park roads are closed to regular wheeled vehicles, allowing access only to “over-snow” vehicles like snowmobiles.
-The road from Gardiner, Montana to Cooke City, Montana, via Mammoth Hot Springs is the only in-park road accessible to cars, buses and trucks.
+The road from Gardiner, Montana, to Cooke City, Montana, via Mammoth Hot Springs is the only in-park road accessible to cars, buses, and trucks.
 However, the road dead-ends at Cooke City, as travel beyond that town is limited to over-snow vehicles again.

 • Winter weather can occasionally cause the temporary closure of park roads.
 We suggest you check with the National Park Service at 307-344-7381 or visit the National Park Service website for current road reports.